Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Simulation Studies and Case Study

-As an additional baseline, we considered importance-weighted CV (\textbf{IWCV}), a standard covariate-shift approach in which validation losses are weighted by estimated density ratios between deployment and validation tasks \cite{sugiyama2007covariate,shimodaira2000improving}.
+As an additional baseline, we considered importance-weighted CV (\textbf{IWCV}), a covariate-shift approach in which losses are weighted by estimated density ratios \citep{sugiyama2007covariate,shimodaira2000improving}.
 In contrast to IWCV, which estimates density ratios via probabilistic classification, TWCV constructs weights by enforcing calibration constraints on selected task descriptors.

-We implemented two variants, denoted Random IWCV and Buffered IWCV, using random 10-fold CV and buffered LOO as validation task generators, respectively.
-Density ratios were estimated by probabilistic classification using logistic regression with forward variable selection.
-To ensure a fair comparison, IWCV uses the same set of task descriptors as the extended TWCV specification (for details see Supplementary Section~\ref{sec:iwcv}).
-As with other importance-weighting approaches, IWCV may yield unstable weights when overlap between validation and deployment task distributions is limited.
+We implemented \textbf{Random IWCV} and \textbf{Buffered IWCV} using logistic regression with forward selection.
+Both use the same descriptors as extended TWCV; details are given in Sect.~S2.2 in the Supplement.

-For reference we considered model-based uncertainty estimates.
-For HRK, we used the kriging variance as a model-based estimator of mean squared prediction error, which is unbiased under correct model specification \cite{webster.oliver.2007}.
-For RF, we adopted the out-of-bag (OOB) prediction error.
-It is estimated using observations not used in the construction of individual trees and can be interpreted as an internal resampling-based estimate of generalization error \cite{breiman.2001.randomforest}.
+For reference, we also considered model-based uncertainty estimates.
+For HRK, kriging variance provides an unbiased MSE estimate under correct specification \citep{webster.oliver.2007}.
+For RF, we used the out-of-bag (OOB) error \citep{breiman.2001.randomforest}.

-\subsection{Evaluation}
+\subsubsection{Evaluation}